mdda/vim-plugin-python/README.md

     └── yourpluginname.vim
 ```

 It is a good idea to provide an integrated documentation for a plugin,
-and we will address this later on.
+and we will address this later on (probably).

 If we are to publish the plugin, say, on GitHub,
 it makes sense to also add two more files: